You are successfully registered

 Students can apply to research at any of LSHTM’s three faculties:

 LSHTM offers a selection of flexible online programmes which can be studied from anywhere in the world, making the university’s world-class curriculum more internationally available.
-Courses are available at PG Certificate, PG Diploma or Master's degree level.
-Approximately 3,000 students study via distance learning, and each module is available as a short course so that students with full-time work or personal commitments can organise their study around their lives.
+Courses are available at PG certificate, PG diploma or master’s degree level.
+Each module is also available as a short course so that students with full-time work or personal commitments can organise their study around their lives.

 Get in touch, if you're not sure that you have the right experience or qualifications.